-To provide students with variety in their experience of worship acts of worship may take the form of a whole school act of worship for all pupils or separate acts of worship for students in different age groups or school groups.
-Collective Worship may be held at any time during the school day.
+To provide children with variety in their experience of worship acts of worship may take the form of a whole school act of worship for all pupils or separate acts of worshipfor children in different age groups or school groups.
+Collective Worship may be held any time during the school day.